SidenkoOleksandr/SidenkoOleksandr-rsschool-cv/cv.md

 ---

-> Human capital is the best capital.
+> Human capital is the best of the best capital in The WORLD.

 _My goal_ is to improve my knowledge and skills.